 All of it is critical lifesaving data, and all of it depends on keeping NASA’s mission control and space-based hurricane trackers in operation, even amid a catastrophic flood.

 A key player in hurricane protection is the Aqua Earth Observing System satellite, as reported at Space.com.
 Aqua sends back infrared-light telemetry that allows meteorologists to identify the cloud bands within a hurricane or tropical storm that are most likely to produce heavy rainfall.

 When these intense rain bands stalled over the Houston area, Aqua data tipped off forecasters that the greatest threat from Harvey would come not from its high winds or ocean waves, but from days of constant, intense rainfall over the Houston region’s low-lying terrain.

 Amid the flood disaster, according to Ars Technica, NASA maintained a skeleton crew of 125 people to maintain critical functions ranging from Mission Control for the International Space Station to managing the space center’s own emergency response plan.

 A NASA spokesperson emailed Ars Technica noting that “[c]urrent work focuses on supporting critical operations, riding out the storm and addressing minor issues such as fixing leaks and keeping drains open as they arise.”

 Working alongside NASA during space emergencies is a place that Northrop Grumman has been before.
 We built the Lunar Module, which, though never meant as a lifeboat, safely carried the Apollo 13 astronauts 250,000 miles back to Earth.

-We are there for Houston now with the Aqua Earth Observing System.
-And we’ll be there tomorrow with the James Webb Space Telescope, searching for the earth-like worlds of other suns that will help us better understand the Earth we live on.
+We were there for Houston with the Aqua Earth Observing System.
+And we’ll be there tomorrow with the latest hurricane tracker.